 Get creative with UX both in your report's landing page interface and in any supplemental tools you share.

 When looking for design and tone inspiration, Google rarely fails to impress.
-While not a traditional annual report, Google's 2022 Diversity Annual Report is reflective, inspiring, and human.
-These qualities show up most prominently in the company's voice and tone—for example, the report opens with a conversational and humble statement: "We're growing to meet people where they are."
+While not a traditional annual report, Google's 2023 Diversity Annual Report is reflective, inspiring, and human.
+These qualities show up most prominently in the company's voice and tone—for example, the report opens with a conversational and humble statement: "Strengthening our culture of respect for all."

 You may think that Google, being one of the most successful tech giants in the world, doesn't have much growing to do.
 But their report's tone suggests they do—and they're working to improve every day.